List of Mr. Men: Mr. Grumpy

 Mr. Grumpy is the 27th book in the Mr. Men series by Roger Hargreaves.
 Mr. Grumpy is the grumpiest person in the world.
 He's always in a bad mood, hating anyone or anything he comes across.
 He can't stand books so he tears out all of the pages, and he is rude to Mr. Happy who comes to visit.
 Mr. Happy makes Mr. Tickle tickle Mr. Grumpy if he is mean to somebody, working because it makes Mr. Grumpy nicer.
 He laughs out happier.
 Nowadays, when he picks up a book, he only tears out one page.

-In the 2008 TV series The Mr. Men Show, Mr. Grumpy kept his blue color, big, blue nose, and rectangular body.
+In the 2008 TV series The Mr. Men Show, Mr. Grumpy kept his blue colour, big, blue nose, and rectangular body.
 However, he wears a crooked hat with a stripe instead of a top hat, but retains its green colour; he looks much more mature and so does his voice.
 Unlike in the books, he actually enjoys reading.
 He is a frequent victim of Mr. Tickle and is quite bitter about it, going so far as to invent the Tickle Protector to ward him off.
 He strongly dislikes Mr. Tickle and Mr. Scatterbrain, due to frequent incidents with them and is annoyed by happiness.
 His catchphrase is "Crooked cucumbers!".
 Like Mr. Small and Mr. Bump, his favourite food is liverwurst sandwiches, as mentioned in Beach and Construction.
 His favourite TV show is called "Trout Tuesday", which has been run at least once by Mr. Lazy.
 According to what he said in the episode Farm, he was raised in the country.
 In the episode Dance, he was writing his life story (and was continuously interrupted by Mr. Noisy's dance class upstairs), which he sold in Books.
 He also now lives in a small brown house with signs that say "Go away" and have frowns on them in his front yard, and a vegetable garden with a peach orchard in his backyard (which Mr. Scatterbrain and Little Miss Whoops ruined).
 He is polite and civil to anyone he talks to, but is very vocal about his opinions and can be rather cynical, sarcastic, jaded and even brusque at times.
-In the US version, he is voiced by Sam Gold and in UK version, he is voiced by Simon Greenall.
+In the US version, he is voiced by Sam Gold and in the UK version, he is voiced by Simon Greenall.

 Mr. Grumpy appears under the titles Monsieur Grincheux (French), Don Malhumorado (Spanish), 暴躁先生 (Taiwan), Ο Κύριος Κατσούφης (Greek), Unser Herr Griesgram (German), Senhor Rabugento (Portuguese), and คุณหงุดหงิด (Thai).